 Fushimi Inari Shrine in Kyoto – in Photos

-- It really would be wiser to get there early in the morning and beat the masses.
 The site is immense and you won’t feel cramped, but you will have to be very patient in order to get good photos if you go in the daytime.
 I can also imagine that it would be a much serener visit without the crowds.

-- Getting there is very easy.
 Go to Kyoto Station and follow the signs (they really are obvious, I still don’t understand how I have missed them) and get off at Inari Station, the second station from Kyoto Station along the JR Nara Line.
 Journey takes roughly 5 minutes and costs 140 yen one way.

-- The shrine is very big and there is much more to it than “just” torii gates.
 There are adorable little shrines and temples everywhere, as well as beautiful viewing points.
 It is possible to walk all the way to the top but most visitors will stop halfway at the Yotsutsuji intersection where they can enjoy a great panorama of Kyoto.
 The trail then splits into a circular route to the summit without much variation and lower gate density.

-- Plan at least three hours to visit the shrine.
 There are so many photo opportunities, you really don’t want to feel rushed.